 220. Personal Health.
 (3 hours) Fundamentals of health including health services, safety, drugs, and disease control.
 Spring and Even Falls

 230. Health and Physical Education in the Elementary School.
-(3 hours) Characteristics, physical growth, and needs of children in grades K-6 with games, rhythms, and activities appropriate to their physiological and emotional development.
+(2 or 3 hours) Characteristics, physical growth, and needs of children in grades K-6 with games, rhythms, and activities appropriate to their physiological and emotional development.
 Fall

 260. Practicum in Kinesiology and Health Studies.
 (1-3 hours) Field experiences arranged by the student under a qualified professional and supervised by a college instructor.
 As needed

 306. Physiology for Allied Health.
-(4 hours) A course in human physiology for allied health and KHS students.
+(3 hours) A course in human physiology for allied health and KHS students.
 The following systems will be covered: nervous system, cardiovascular system, lymphatic system, respiratory system, digestive system, temperature regulation, and the reproductive system.
-Prerequisite: BIO 111.
+Prerequisite: BIO 111 and KHS 304.
 Spring

 310. Health Care Administration.
 (3 hours) Introduces methods of policy analysis and concepts of economic theory as means to understand the basic issues and trends in the health care system and analyze the impact of changes on the ability of patients to access health services, the practice of health sciences professionals and the quality and process of care.